Health Promotion

-- What is Health Promotion?
+What is Health Promotion?

 Student Health Services partners with SRJC's faculty, staff, and student organizations to offer trainings and events to the SRJC Community that raise mental health awareness, share resources, and build skills to support those facing mental health challenges.

-115 Staff & Students Trained
+Mental Health First Aid - 115 Staff and Students Trained

 The Mental Health First Aid program teaches how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 This in-depth training provides skills needed to reach out and provide initial help and support to anyone who may be developing a mental health or substance use problem or experiencing a crisis.

-4854 Staff & Students Trained
+Question, Persuade, Refer (QPR) - 4854 Staff and Students Trained

 People trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
 Each year thousands of Americans, like you, are saying "Yes" to saving the life of a friend, colleague, sibling, or neighbor.

-Request a Training - Informational Bookmark
+Informational Bookmark

-Download and share our Student Health Services Informational Brochure
+Download and share our Student Health Services Informational Brochure:

-- JED Campus
+JED Campus

 JED Campus is a signature program of The Jed Foundation (JED) designed to guide schools through a collaborative process of comprehensive systems, program and policy development with customized support to build upon existing student mental health, substance use and suicide prevention efforts.